 Can you profit from losing investments?
 Actually, yes.
-Seeing as the Tax Day 2020 deadline has been extended to July 15th, 2020, you still have time to minimize your owed taxes and profit from investment losses for the fiscal year.
+Seeing as the Tax Day 2021 deadline is April 15th, you still have time to minimize your owed taxes and profit from investment losses for the fiscal year.
 That is if you’ve sold off losing investment and know a thing or two about tax-loss harvesting.

 Depending on the market situation, you’re going to undoubtedly experience capital gains and losses over time.
 While you always hope for gains, you have to pay taxes on the gains depending on your tax bracket thus reducing your overall profit.
 To offset any losses you might experience due to taxes, you can turn to tax-loss harvesting.